paralab/Dendro-GR/ReadMe.md

 Dendro framework is an open-source scalable octree algorithms suite, designed to solve partial differential equations using Galerkin, finite difference, finite volume discretization methods.
 If you are interested in using Dendro please let us know how can we help.
 You can clone the repository using ,

 * Get Dendro-5.01 : `git clone https://github.com/paralab/Dendro-5.01.git`
-* Get Dendro-GR  : `git cline https://github.com/paralab/Dendro-GR.git`
+* Get Dendro-GR  : `git clone https://github.com/paralab/Dendro-GR.git`

 ## Code generation dependancies
 pip3 install --user sympy numpy numba git+https://github.com/moble/quaternion git+https://github.com/moble/spherical_functions cogapp quadpy

-## How to build Dendro-GR ?
+## How to build Dendro-GR

 To build Dendro-5.0, you need following externeral packages,
 * C/C++11 or higher, (tested with GNU and Intel compilers)
 * MPI implementation (tested with mvapich2, openmpi and intel compilers)
 * BLAS/LAPACK (tested with openBLAS and Intel MKL)
 * GSL, need to set `GSL_ROOT_DIR` to cmake to auto detect GSL library.
-* Pyhton packages for code generation, `pip3 install --user sympy numpy numba git+https://github.com/moble/quaternion git+https://github.com/moble/spherical_functions cogapp quadpy`
+* Python packages for code generation, `pip3 install --user sympy numpy numba git+https://github.com/moble/quaternion git+https://github.com/moble/spherical_functions cogapp quadpy`
 * PETSc if building with FEM (CG/DG) support.

 To build the code please use the following commands.